danielshsp/apigetway/README.md

 # apigetway
 Apigetway+usermanger+router webflux+ JWT autenticated service

-    apigetway include autentecation service build-in are supported by nobloc and blockink by spring cloud apigetway(new). all the users manage in the mongo domain include rule. there is cross global and filter for secure the subsystem.
+    apigetway include autentecation service build-in are supported by noblock and blocking by spring cloud apigetway(new). all the users manage in the mongo domain include rule. there is global cross and filter for secure the subsystem.

  guide webflux jwt: